 If there is a crime to report students should contact your RA immediately.
 The RA will have the student complete an "Incident Report" and, if needed, contact the proper authorities.
-If the RA is not available, please contact the Residence Life Coordinator in Yandell Hall
+If the RA is not available, please contact the Campus Director or Director of Student Affairs.